J1gsaww/J1gsaww/README.md

-<h1 align="center">🥰 I would love to introduce myself as a cheerful person, Jacky 🥰</h1>
+<h1 align="center"> I would love to introduce myself as a cheerful person, Jacky </h1>

 <p align="center">😳 My full name is Dhammawat Siribunchawan.
 I graduated from the Faculty of Information and Communications Technology of Mahidol University, specializing in Database Management and Intelligence Systems 😳 </p>